Wheeler, Scheifele and Stafford lead Jets past Blackhawks

+CHICAGO (AP) -- The Winnipeg Jets are making a habit of rising to the occasion when they play the Chicago Blackhawks.

-CHICAGO (AP) -- Blake Wheeler, Mark Scheifele and Drew Stafford scored and Connor Hellebuyck made 34 saves to help the Winnipeg Jets beat the Chicago Blackhawks 3-1 on Tuesday night.
+Blake Wheeler, Mark Scheifele and Drew Stafford scored and Connor Hellebuyck made 34 saves to help Winnipeg beat Chicago 3-1 on Tuesday night.

-Jacob Trouba added two assists, and Winnipeg won its second straight and fourth in five games.
-The Jets beat Central Division-leading Chicago for the third time in three tries this season, outscoring the Blackhawks 9-2 over those games.
+Jacob Trouba added two assists, and the Jets won their second straight and fourth in five games to improve to 17-17-3.
+Winnipeg beat Western Conference-leading Chicago for the third time in three tries this season, outscoring the Blackhawks 9-2 over those games.

+''They seem to bring out the best in us,'' Wheeler said. ''We seem to bring our A-game when we come to this building.

+''They're sitting atop of our conference right now, won three (Stanley) Cups in whatever it is, seven years?
+We're willing to grind it out for 60 minutes.''

 Artem Anisimov scored his 15th goal in his return from missing three games with an upper-body injury, but Chicago lost its third straight for the first time since last March.